 - Spread a layer of lemon curd over the top.

-So there you have it, but all the chit chat and photos in the world can’t convey my main message ~ this is a delicious reliable cheesecake recipe, and you need to give it a try.
+All the chit chat and photos in the world can’t convey my main message ~ this is a delicious reliable cheesecake recipe, and you need to give it a try.

 - fresh berries

 - mint leaves